WebAssembly/module-linking/proposals/module-types/Explainer.md

 aliased definitions.
 Thus, nested modules can be a useful tool for packaging and bundling tools.

+In the future, nested modules may be independently useful for [feature testing] or supplying first-class module references (via `ref.module $module-index`) to run-time instantiation APIs.

 ### Module and Instance Exports